dokun1/Lumina/README.md

 ----------------

-Cameras are used frequently in iOS applications, and the addition of `CoreML` and `Vision` to iOS 11 has precipitated a rash of applications that will want to do live object detection on a camera feed.
+Cameras are used frequently in iOS applications, and the addition of `CoreML` and `Vision` to iOS 11 has precipitated a rash of applications that perform live object recognition from images - whether from a still image or via a camera feed.

-Writing `AVFoundation` code can be fun, if not sometimes interesting. `Lumina` gives you an opportunity to skip having to write `AVFoundation` code, and gives you the tools you need to do anything you need with AV capture, streaming, etc.
+Writing `AVFoundation` code can be fun, if not sometimes interesting. `Lumina` gives you an opportunity to skip having to write `AVFoundation` code, and gives you the tools you need to do anything you need with a camera you've already built.

 Lumina can:

 - capture still images
+- capture videos
 - stream video frames to a delegate
 - scan any QR or barcode and output its metadata
 - detect the presence of a face and its location